monsieurbiz/SyliusSettingsPlugin/README.md

 ## Contributing

+You can find a way to run the plugin without effort in the file [DEVELOPMENT.md](./DEVELOPMENT.md).

-You can open an issue or a Pull Request if you want! 😘
+Then you can open an issue or a Pull Request if you want! 😘
 Thank you!

 ## License